-Iain: My surreal illustration style is very diverse, sometimes it can be a combination of elegant photo-realistic drawings or wildlife animals created in organic patterns.
+Iain.
+My surreal illustration style is very diverse, sometimes it can be a combination of elegant photo-realistic drawings of wildlife animals created in organic patterns.
 I began drawing in this style during my college years when I was experimenting pencil with other materials such as paint, charcoal and ink.
 When I introduced ink into my pencil drawings I immediately became addicted to using it into my work.
 The reason why I was experimenting pencil with other material is that I wanted to create a unique and unusual look to my work instead of just pencil all the time.
 The combination works magic.

 CG: Your designs are dark and mysterious in appeal as well.
 What do you generally try and communicate through your designs?
 Is there a story involved in your illustrations or is it merely a depiction of your imagination?

-Iain: Most of the pieces I make don’t necessarily have a story behind them.
+Iain.
+Most of the pieces I make don’t necessarily have a story behind them.
 I get a lot of inspiration from nature, wildlife and traditional native patterns and weave them into my work.
 Women also inspire me, and I enjoy drawing their eyes to make them look mysterious.
 When I merge the patterns into my female subjects I like to create it as a decorative element like jewellery or a headdress as I think that form works really well with the pencil drawings.

 CG: You seem to use simple tools while crafting your designs.
 Tell us about what tools and techniques you use in your designing process.

-Iain: I mostly use pencils and ink, usually pigment liner pens such as Staedtler pens or Uni pens.
+Iain.
+I mostly use pencils and ink, usually pigment liner pens such as Staedtler pens or Uni pens.
 They generate really thin and delicate lines that help me draw intricate patterns.

 CG: How has illustration evolved over the years?
 What other potential do you see in this design form that hasn’t been discovered yet?
-How do you plan on using your illustrations to enhance user experience?
+How do you plan on using your illustrations to enhance the user experience?

-Iain: This illustration form can be used in many ways as it’s quite a decorative and presentable style in more ways than one.
+Iain.
+This illustration form can be used in many ways as it’s quite a decorative and presentable style in more ways than one.
 The style can be printed on products such as clothing, posters and skateboards and can also be used as tattoos, to name a few.